tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 ![Green water tote](/assets/img/daphnia-tote.jpg)
 *100 Liters green water tote*

 In the first tote to culture green water, we will actually breed guppies.
 Guppies will provide the necessary waste for green water to proliferate.
-Add an aerator to this tote.

 In the second tote, we will culture green water using a manure based fertilizer.
-Also put an aerator in this tote.

-The third tote is used as a container to host waste water from our aquariums water changes.
-This tote will not be covered by a mosquito net and doesn't have an aerator.
+In the third tote, we will culture green water using waste water from our aquariums water changes.
+This tote will not be covered by a mosquito net.

 Having three totes to make green water will actually allow us to test which method produces the best green water and let us play around with the results.

-In the three totes throw in some snails to add to the bioload and eat debris and chlorella that precipitates at the bottom.
+In the three totes put an aerator and throw in some snails to add to the bioload and eat debris and chlorella that precipitates at the bottom.

 **Culturing daphnia**